AllenCellModeling/AllenCellModeling.github.io/_posts/2018-05-03-Fluorescence_Images_without_Fluorescent_Markers.md

 We've trained such models on paired sets of our fluorescent images and the corresponding brightfield images.
 The details of our architecture and approach are described [in more detail in this pre-print](https://www.biorxiv.org/content/early/2018/03/27/289504), but let's take a look at how well structure prediction works, how close we are to being able to acquire fluorescence-like images without fluorescent markers.

-## Predicting fluorescence images from bright-field images
+## Predicting Fluorescence Images from Bright-field Images

-### Getting support packages, the model, and input images
+### Getting Support Packages, the Model, and Input Images

 This notebook runs well on [Google's Colaboratory Environment](https://drive.google.com/file/d/1aXtGzmqXxKTrraVZu0eg7JBf9Zt4iFFE/view?usp=sharing), which gives you access to nice GPUs from your laptop.
 We've also created a version to run this model across larger sets of images that allows you to [upload your own datasets](https://drive.google.com/file/d/1gIBqWhMCRxfX_NZgy_rAywEMh8QrpHQZ/view?usp=sharing).
 Before we begin in this environment however, we will need to install some packages and get local copies of the trained model and some input images to test it on.